pulumi/terraform-provider-aws/website/docs/r/lb.html.markdown

 * `name` - (Optional) The name of the LB.
 This name must be unique within your AWS account, can have a maximum of 32 characters, must contain only alphanumeric characters or hyphens, and must not begin or end with a hyphen.
-If not specified, Terraform will autogenerate a name beginning with `tf-lb`.
+If not specified, this provider will autogenerate a name beginning with `tf-lb`.
 * `name_prefix` - (Optional) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `internal` - (Optional) If true, the LB will be internal.
 * `load_balancer_type` - (Optional) The type of load balancer to create.
 Possible values are `application` or `network`.
 The default value is `application`.